Dnndmt/Thesis_A.I./README.md

-# Thesis_A.I.
+# Thesis A.I.

+## Exploring the Effects of Crowd-sourced Financial Information on Stocks with Information Theory
+2019

 Code for the MSc.
-Thesis of A.I. &amp; Cognitive Science
+Thesis of the Cognitive Science &amp; Artificial Intelligence program

 Tilburg University